mupq/pqm4/README.md

 For some particularly slow schemes we reduce the number of executions; the number of executions is reported in parentheses.

-The numbers were obtained with `arm-none-eabi-gcc 9.1.0` or `9.2.0`.
+The numbers were obtained with `arm-none-eabi-gcc 10.1.0`.
-The performance differences between those versions are negligible.

 The code-size measurements only include the code that is provided by the scheme implementation, i.e., exclude common code like hashing or C standard library functions.
 The measurements are performed with `arm-none-eabi-size`.